^

 Note: * - respiratory viruses: PC, influenza, parainfluenza, adenoviruses, enteroviruses.

-The data presented in the table, for all its uncertainty, may be useful for selecting the initial empirical etiotropic therapy, as well as the optimal choice of diagnostic studies needed to verify the pathogens of pneumonia.
+The data presented in the table, despite all their uncertainty, may be useful for selecting the initial empirical etiotropic therapy, as well as the optimal choice of diagnostic tests necessary for verifying the causative agents of pneumonia.

-It should be added that there is also a certain interdependence of the etiologic factor of community-acquired pneumonia and the severity of the course of the disease.
+It should be added that there is also a certain interdependence between the etiological factor of community-acquired pneumonia and the severity of the disease.

 In patients with severe community-acquired pneumonia, the most common pathogens are: